 Hon.
-Joanna Quassa (interpretation): Thank you, Mr. Speaker and I thank my colleague for asking for information on this matter.
-The Department of Culture and Heritage and Nunavut Tunngavik are always working together on these matters and on whatever reports that need to be done, or any activity that needs to take place.
-I can say that the matter that the member is referring to, that I do not remember whether we have been provided any more reports.
-I will check into it and get back to the minister.
-I will see if the Department of Culture and Heritage has received any copies.
+Joanna Quassa (interpretation): Thank you, Mr. Speaker.
+I also thank my colleague for asking for information on this matter.
+The Department of Culture and Heritage and Nunavut Tunngavik are always working together on these matters and whatever reports that need to be done or any activity that needs to take place.

+However, I can say that concerning the matter that the member is referring to, I do not remember whether we have been provided any more reports.
+I will look into it and get back to the member.
+I will see if the Department of Culture and Heritage has received any reports.
 Thank you, Mr. Speaker.